 Hormone therapy is used to treat prostate and breast cancers that use hormones to grow.
 Hormone therapy is most often used along with other cancer treatments.
 The types of treatment that you need depend on the type of cancer, if it has spread and how far, if it uses hormones to grow, and if you have other health problems.

-- Make a tumor smaller before surgery or radiation therapy.
-This is called neo-adjuvant therapy.
+- make a tumor smaller before surgery or radiation therapy (called neoadjuvant therapy)

-- Lower the risk that cancer will come back after the main treatment.
-This is called adjuvant therapy.
+- lower the risk that cancer will come back after the main treatment (called adjuvant therapy)

 Because hormone therapy blocks your body’s ability to produce hormones or interferes with how hormones behave, it can cause unwanted side effects.
 The side effects you have will depend on the type of hormone therapy you receive and how your body responds to it.
 People respond differently to the same treatment, so not everyone gets the same side effects.
 Some side effects also differ if you are a man or a woman.

 Some common side effects for men who receive hormone therapy for prostate cancer include

 - loss of interest in or ability to have sex